Mtrombl2/design-projects-portfolio/docs/assignments/A02/index.md

 # A2 – Truss Stress Analysis

 ## Objective
-The Objective of this project was to design and analyze a lightweight planar truss qhilw satisfying the given geometric and loading constraints.
+The Objective of this project was to design and analyze a lightweight planar truss while satisfying the given geometric and loading constraints.
 I used static equilibrium and method of joints to determine the internal forces in each member.
 I then used the maximum internal force and the required safety factor to determine the minimum cross sectional area of the truss members and connecting pins.
-Finally, I created a CAD model of the truss to evaluate it's weight and compared the Cad results with my analytical calculations.
+Finally, I created a CAD model of the truss to evaluate it's weight and compared the CAD results with my analytical calculations.

 ## Analyze
 I began the analysis by identifying the given geometric constraints and loading conditions for the truss.
 I then determined the support reactions usng the overall free body diagram before analyzing the individual joints.
 After finding the internal member forces, I used the largest internal force to calculate the required cross sectional area of the truss members and then designed the connecting pins based on the largest reaction force.